Walnut-Swirl Lemon Loaves

 - 1 tablespoon lemon juice

 - In a large bowl, dissolve yeast in warm water.
-Add the milk, sugar, oil, salt, lemon peel, eggs and 2 cups flour, beat until smooth.
+Add the milk, sugar, oil, salt, lemon zest, eggs and 2 cups flour, beat until smooth.
 Stir in enough remaining flour to form a stiff dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.